Maxi-Cash to issue new $50m 6.35% 3-year notes at par

-SINGAPORE - Maxi-cash Financial Services expects to issue new $50 million 6.35 per cent three-year notes on July 22 at par, the Catalist-listed pawnbroker said in a bourse filing on Tuesday night (July 16).
+Maxi-Cash Financial Services expects to issue new $50 million 6.35 per cent three-year notes on July 22 at par.

 These Series 002 notes comprise $26.5 million in notes to be issued in exchange for the company's existing Series 001 notes, plus $23.5 million in additional notes.

-Earlier this month, Maxi-Cash had planned to exchange any and all of its outstanding $70 million in 5.5 per cent notes, due in April 2020, for a like principal amount of new 6.35 per cent notes due in 2022.
+Earlier this month, Maxi-Cash had planned to exchange its outstanding $70 million in 5.5 per cent notes, due in April next year, for a like principal amount of new 6.35 per cent notes due in 2022.

+About $14 million of the existing notes were offered for sale, which the Catalist-listed pawnbroker will be buying, it said on Tuesday.

-In addition to the exchange and buyback invitation, Maxi-Cash said it also received reverse-enquiry interest from its investors, including certain directors and/or controlling shareholders, for the company to issue $23.5 million in additional notes.
+Maxi-Cash said it also received interest from its investors, including certain directors and/or controlling shareholders, for the company to issue $23.5 million in additional notes.

-Maxi-Cash on Tuesday priced the $23.5 million additional notes at 6.35 per cent - the same coupon rate as the $26.5 million notes to be issued in exchange for the existing due-2020 notes.
+Maxi-Cash has priced the $23.5 million additional notes at 6.35 per cent - the same coupon rate as the $26.5 million notes to be issued in exchange for the existing notes due next year.

-Net proceeds from the issue of the additional notes will be used to pay for Maxi-Cash's buyback of the $14 million in existing notes, to repay existing borrowings of the group.
+Net proceeds from the issue of the additional notes will be used to pay for Maxi-Cash's buyback of the $14 million in existing notes, to repay borrowings.

+Certain directors and/or controlling shareholders have been allocated about 51 per cent of the $23.5 million additional notes.

-The Series 002 unsecured and unsubordinated notes will be issued at 100 per cent of their principal amount and in denominations of $250,000 each, under the company's $300 million multicurrency medium-term note programme.
+The Series 002 unsecured and unsubordinated notes will be issued at 100 per cent of their principal amount and in denominations of $250,000 each.

 They will mature on July 22, 2022.

-About $29.5 million of the existing notes due in 2020 not purchased or exchanged will remain outstanding.
-Of this outstanding amount, $4 million is held by the company.
+About $29.5 million of the existing notes due next year that are not purchased or exchanged will remain outstanding with $4 million of this held by the company.

 Maxi-Cash said its overall outstanding debt will not be increased.